-The Robbins Institute® provides an informative program for architects and other professionals involved in selecting a sports floor for a recreation, multi-purpose, and sports facility.
+Earn 1-2 AIA CEU Learning Units: An informative program for architects and other professionals involved in selecting sports flooring for recreation, multi-purpose and sports facilities.

 Explore methods of evaluating sports floors and criteria for judging and specifying sports surfaces.